Kafka CDC SQL Server: A Detailed Guide

 If the connector is in RUNNING state, you should see the Connect worker logs indicating the successful ingestion of data from SQL Server to Kafka.

-Hevo supports SQL Server CDC out of the box and provides an intuitive graphical interface to enable this feature.
-Also, you will get a granular activity trail of all the changes made and synced to any target database or data warehouse.
+3. Hevo supports CDC as a replication mode for most sources and Change Tracking for SQL Server Source types and provides an intuitive graphical interface to enable these features.
+You will also get a granular activity trail of all the changes made and synced to any target database or data warehouse.

-Here’s how easy it is to set up SQL Server CDC with Hevo:
+Here’s how easy it is to set up SQL Server Change Tracking with Hevo:

 • Authenticate and connect your SQL Server data source.

-• Select Change Data Capture as your replication mode and configure your destination.
+• Select Change Tracking as your replication mode and configure your destination.

 Conclusion

-In this blog, You would have got a detailed understanding of Kafka.
-The two methods to set up SQL Server CDC using Kafka and Hevo are explained in detail.
-Get started with Hevo for seamless SQL Server CDC set up.
+In this blog, you get a detailed understanding of Kafka.
+You learned in detail the two methods for setting up SQL Server CDC using Kafka and Hevo.